 What is Ward After-School Program?

-Ward After-School Program is a private, not-for-profit after-school service licensed by the State of Massachusetts, specifically catering to the Ward School community.
-Established in 1979 by working parents, the program has evolved to serve approximately 75% of the school's student body, with around 100 children participating daily.
-It provides a diverse range of enriching, educational, and recreational activities within a secure and structured setting.
-The program is staffed by qualified educators, fostering a supportive environment where children can engage in play, build social connections, and explore new interests.
+Ward After-School Program is a private, not-for-profit after-school service licensed by the State of Massachusetts, established in 1979 to support the Ward School community.
+Originally founded by working parents, the program has evolved into a vital resource, now serving approximately 75% of the school's population, with around 100 students participating daily.
+It provides a safe, structured environment offering a diverse range of enriching, educational, and recreational activities.
+Staffed by qualified teachers, the program fosters a nurturing community where children can engage in play, build friendships, and explore new interests, solidifying its position as a cornerstone of local childcare and educational support.

 How much funding has Ward After-School Program raised?